 2.1 Officers are expected to give the highest possible standard of service to the public, and where it is part of their duties, to provide appropriate advice to Members and fellow officers with impartiality.
 Officers will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the appropriate level of management any deficiency in the provision of service.
-Officers must report to the Principal Solicitor and Secretary to the SYPTE / Monitoring Officer or their Line Manager any impropriety or breach of procedure and abide by the Authority's Whistleblowing Policy.
+Officers must report to the Monitoring Officer or their Line Manager any impropriety or breach of procedure and abide by the Authority's Whistleblowing Policy.